bugcrowd/templates/submissions/description/insecure_os_firmware/recovery_of_disk_contains_sensitive_material/template.md

-# Recovery of Disk Contains Sensitive Material

-## Overview of the Vulnerability

 The device's storage medium fails to adequately delete data when a factory reset is performed due to a flaw in the process.
 An attacker with access to the storage medium post-reset can recover and exploit the sensitive information.

 ## Business Impact